 When tectonic plates drift apart, a gap appears in between them.
 Because the temperature is so high at that level, the layer underneath the plates is liquid and seeps through the gap.

 This melted rock is magma.
 Because the temperature decreases as you travel closer towards the crust, the magma hardens and crystallizes as it ascends.
 The result of this crystallization is igneous rock.

 When magma hardens and crystallizes, igneous rock forms.

 Igneous rocks can either be intrusive or extrusive.
 In basic terms, intrusive rock forms within Earth’s crust.
 However, igneous rock can also form on land, above the crust; some examples include lava from volcanoes or the ocean floor.

-Igneous rocks that form deep within the Earth’s crust where temperatures are very high might take thousands of years to cool down.
-This causes the crystals to be much larger, such as in the case of granite.
+Intrusive rocks might take thousands of years to cool down, which causes the crystals to be much larger.
 Igneous rocks formed on the surface cool down in just a matter of a few hours.
 The crystals in these rocks can be microscopically small.